usnistgov/metaschema-xslt/support/xspec-dev/readme.md

 How a particular XProc is used depends on the ports defined in the XProc.
 XML Calabash provides syntax and interfaces for those ports.
 Accordingly, a script or command-line invocation typically has to set, for these XProcs:

 - input port `xspec` is where XSpec inputs are configured - these must be files accessible on the system
-- output port `xspec-report`, if any, shows XSpec outputs as a single (XML) report
+- output port `xspec-report` or `xspec-results`, if any, shows XSpec runtime outputs, with no further processing, as a single (XML) report
 - output port `html-report` shows the results, rendered in HTML for viewing in a web browser
 - output `summary` shows the XML report reduced to a simple summary form
 - output `determination` shows a plain text result for the entire run,with the summary results